 Despite growing up and studying Stellenbosch, I am constantly discovering new spots in the wine valley, tucked behind the popular tourist routes.
 The smaller wine estates often offer the really unique and special experiences.
-The wines speak of a passion for the craft, and the food in the restaurants are wholesome, generous and homely.
+The wines speak of a passion for the craft, and the food in the restaurants is wholesome, generous and homely.
 These are the places where you linger.

 I’ll confess Bellevue Estate wasn’t exactly on my radar until they sent me an invitation to a media event.
 If you’re in the upper wine circles, however, you’ll probably recognise them as one of the leading producers of Pinotage – our unique South African grape varietal.